9. Kernel tuning — [tune] and the per-app tune sidecar

 A frozen artifact must not demand or run tuning:

-• AOT (policies.aot / policies.aot_module) is fully tune-free — every tune annotation is inert, only the reference-row registries are emitted.
-Per-box stamps would otherwise desync the generating and consuming box’s AOT hashes.
+• Cross-box artifacts (policies.tune_frozen — set by the -aot C++ generator and by dastest’s AST serializer) are fully tune-free — every tune annotation is inert, only the reference-row registries are emitted.
+Per-box stamps would otherwise desync the artifact against the box that consumes it.

-• Standalone exe (llvm-jit -exe) still stamps — an exe built on a box with a manifest ships those winners (a local-use artifact by definition), and one built without ships the generic fallback= stamps — but the policy rail is dead (no [tune_policy], no --tune).
+• Standalone exe (llvm-jit -exe) still stamps — an exe built beside a sidecar ships those winners (a local-use artifact by definition), and one built without ships the generic fallback= stamps — but the policy rail is dead (no [tune_policy], no --tune).
+The exe DOES get the status [init], so the artifact self-reports its baked stamps (tune_status() / log_tune_status work inside a standalone exe).
+A native exe carrying any [llvm_code] kernel also targets the build box (CPU and feature gates, decided before the target-flag pass) so the stamped generators actually emit instead of declining to their reference bodies on the generic-CPU rail; a kernel-free exe stays generic/redistributable.

 9.8.
 Runtime status — tune_status()